jupyter/governance/conduct/reporting_online.md

 means we may delay an "official" response until we believe that the situation has ended and that everyone is physically safe.

-The CoC committee will then follow the
-[standard procedure][enforcement.md#Resolutions] to arrive at and communicate a resolution.
+The Code of Conduct committee will then follow the [standard procedure][enforcement.md#Resolutions] to arrive at and communicate a resolution.